ronnieholm/FSharp-onion-architecture-sample/docs/architecture-decision-records/0004-when-to-persist-store-changes/index.md

-# ADR0004: When to persist changes to the store
+# ADR0004: When to persist store changes

 Status: Accepted and active.

 ## Context

-Saving changes to the store can happen in one of multiple places, each with their pros and cons.
+Saving changes to the store may happen in one of multiple places, each with pros and cons.

-Ideally, we want every change made by one handler and subscribed notification handlers to go into a single transaction.
+Ideally, we want every change made by one handler and subscribed event processors to go into a single transaction.

 ### Inside application layer handler

-One place to save changes is towards the end of each command handler (the `runAsync` functions).
-This way the handler can save changes and possibly read back a aggregate to return.
-Relying on save before get, though, is indicative of the application layer not being persistence ignorant, e.g., repository code setting `createdAt` or updating `updatedAt` (on domain types) to avoid repeating the logic across the domain.
+One place to save changes is towards the end of each command handler.
+The handler may save changes and possibly read back an aggregate to return (although unless the database calculates field value it's redundant work).
+Relying on save before get means the application layer isn't persistence ignorant, e.g., repository code setting `createdAt` or updating `updatedAt` (on domain types) to avoid repeating the logic across the domain.

-A downside is that one can forget to save or, worse yet, save multiple times (perhaps because the application layer isn't persistent ignorant).
+A downside is that one can forget to save or save multiple times.

-Also, it's tempting to couple indepedent systems.
+It's tempting to couple independent systems.
 Imagine a handler which saves a new entity, then sends an email.
-Only with a distributed transaction encompassing both database and email system can we guarantee that both succeed or none succeed: if saving to store is executed first, it's guaranteed to succeed or fail before attemtping to send the email sending.
-But then if sending email fails, we've already updated the database.
+Only with a distributed transaction encompassing both database and email system are both guaranteed to either succeed or fail: if saving to store is executed first, it's guaranteed to succeed or fail before attemtping to send the email sending.
+But if sending email fails, we already updated the database.

 We could take the saga route so that if email sending fails, a compensating transaction is issued against the database.
 But by then another system might